sylikc/jpegview/readme.txt

 - Toggle screen with Ctrl-F12 on multiscreen systems
 - Window mode, toggle between window mode and full screen mode with Ctrl-W or with button on navigation panel The window mode can be made default in INI file and the starting window size can also be set in the INI
+- New INI file setting (LandscapeModeParams) that allows to define the parameters used in landscape enhancement mode

 [1.0.16.1] (repack - binary files equal to 1.0.16)